Vemma: Shutdown by FTC

 On August 21, 2015, the U.S. Federal Trade Commission filed a lawsuit against Vemma, freezing the company's assets and seeking injunctive relief for consumer redress.
 The FTC alleged that Vemma was a pyramid scheme; that Vemma had misrepresented participants' earning potential; and that the Boreyko family had inappropriately incorporated dozens of companies with the same staff, facilities, and commingled funding.
 The restraining order was set to expire fourteen days later unless extended.
 The company itself, CEO Benson Boreyko, and distributor Tom Alkazin were named as defendants.

 On September 18, 2015, the judge ruled that Vemma had been operating as a pyramid scheme and that their marketing material had been "deceptive and misleading".
 Accordingly, the judge appointed a monitor to oversee their business, and barred them from resuming normal operations.

 Penalty

 In a September 2016 judgement, Vemma reached a settlement agreement with the FTC, wherein Vemma Nutrition Company, Vemma's CEO Benson Boreyko, as well as Tom Alkazin and Alkazin's wife, Bethany, agreed to a permanent injunction and monetary penalties.

 Vemma Nutrition Company was ordered to pay a US$238 million fine as a company, restructure its compensation plan, and forfeit certain company assets.
 The Alkazins, on the other hand, were fined US$6.7 million as individuals.

 As part of the settlement the defendants were banned "from involvement in any pyramid, Ponzi, or chain marketing schemes."
-The successor company formed by the Boreykos, Bodē Pro, specifically requires a majority of sales to outside parties to avoid being a pyramid scheme.